 - S – Sweep the spray from side to side spraying all over the fire

-Cleaning up After an Oven Fire
+Cleaning up After a Kitchen Fire

 After you have successfully put out the fire in your oven, you are going to want to clean up any mess left behind.
 Make sure you clean up as soon as your oven has cooled enough to start cleaning, or corrosion of your appliance could occur.
 According to Round Rock Appliance Repair, there are steps you need to take to clean your oven after a fire properly.